Union files complaint against NBC, 'America's Got Talent'

 That outside investigation commissioned by the network and producers, whose results were announced last week, found Union's allegations were unfounded, and had no bearing on the decision to drop her as a judge.
 The review acknowledged unspecified “areas in which reporting processes could be improved.”

-A request for comment from the network on the state complaint was not immediately answered.

-Union's attorney Bryan Freedman says the “racial bullying” Union received stands in contrast to the network's recent statements about being outraged by racism and standing with Black Lives Matter.
+Union's attorney Bryan Freedman says the “racial bullying” she received stands in contrast to the network's recent statements about being outraged by racism and standing with Black Lives Matter.

 “When Gabrielle Union informed NBC of racially offensive conduct during the taping of America’s Got Talent, NBC did not ‘stand’ with her in ‘outrage at acts of racism,’” Freedman said in a statement.
 “Instead, NBC did not care enough to either promptly investigate Ms. Union’s complaints or even ask HR to get involved.
 Rather, NBC stood against her and directed its “outrage” at Ms. Union for whistleblowing about the racially offensive conduct she experienced.”